Injury Prevention Calverton Park, MO

 Injury Prevention for Senior Citizens in Calverton Park, MO

-Falls in senior citizens accounted for over 3 million urgent care admissions and over 34,000 fatalities.
-Research demonstrates that being physical active is invaluable in reducing the risk of falls.
-Other conditions like arthritis that are wear and tear injuries can be slowed down by physical therapy exercises that keep your muscles, tendons, ligaments, and joints active.
-While the physical demands for older adults may not be as high as an athlete, healthy strength, balance, flexibility, and good posture can greatly aid in injury prevention.
+Falls in senior citizens accounted for more than 3 million urgent care admissions and over 34,000 fatalities.
+Studies show that physical activity is a great method for reducing the risk of falls.
+Other conditions like arthritis that are wear and tear injuries can be more bearable and take longer to progress with physical therapy exercises that keep your muscles, tendons, ligaments, and joints healthy.
+While the physical demands for older adults may not be as high as an athlete, appropriate strength, balance, flexibility, and correct posture are great agents in injury prevention.

 Other services we offer in Calverton Park, MO include: